REQUIRED MATERIALS

 ![]() |

-Work the edges of all pieces with Tokonole (vegetable tanned leather only) or edge finishing.
+Finish the edges of all pieces with Tokonole (vegetable-tanned leather only) or an edge finish.

-Then, sew the bag bottom onto the main pieces.
+Then, sew the bottom of the bag to the main pieces.

-Tip: If the needles have difficulty passing through the holes, use a round awl to enlarge them.
+Tip: if the needles are having trouble going through the holes, use a round awl to enlarge them.

 P6 & P7 (large model) / P5 & P6 (small model)

-To close the pocket: attach two snap fasteners using the appropriate setting tool or attach magnetic tops.
+To close the pocket: attach two snap fasteners using the appropriate setting tool or attach magnetic snaps.

 ![]() |